-The Pittsburgh Conference on Analytical Chemistry and Applied Spectroscopy (a Pennsylvania non-profit Corporation) and its co-sponsoring technical societies, The Society for Analytical Chemists of Pittsburgh (SACP) and The Spectroscopy Society of Pittsburgh (SSP) proudly announce the 2014 Pittsburgh Conference Memorial National College Grants (PCMNCG) Program.
+The Pittsburgh Conference on Analytical Chemistry and Applied Spectroscopy (a Pennsylvania non-profit Corporation), also known as Pittcon, and its co-sponsoring technical societies, The Society for Analytical Chemists of Pittsburgh (SACP) and The Spectroscopy Society of Pittsburgh (SSP) proudly sponsor the Pittsburgh Conference Memorial National College Grant (PCMNCG).

 Grants will be awarded to small college science departments for the purchase of scientific equipment, audio-visual or other teaching aids, and/or library materials for use in the teaching of science at the undergraduate level.

-To be eligible for an award, schools must meet the following criteria.
+To be eligible for an award, schools must meet all of the following criteria:

-- No more than 25% of the operating budget may come from national or state governments.
-Two-year community colleges sponsored by political subdivisions of a state are not bound by criteria one and two
+► No more than 25% of the operating budget may come from national or state governments.
+Two-year community colleges sponsored by political subdivisions of a state are not bound by these first two criteria.

-- Schools are ineligible for the PCMNCG program for a three-year period following receipt of the PCMNCG grant (award recipient colleges from 2011, 2012 and 2013 are not eligible for the 2014 program) See list of previous winners
+► Schools are ineligible for the PCMNCG program for a three-year period following receipt of the PCMNCG grant (award recipient colleges from 2020, 2021 and 2022 are not eligible for the 2023 program).

 The net proceeds generated by Pittcon, sponsored by The Society of Analytical Chemists (SACP) and The Spectroscopy Society of Pittsburgh (SSP), are used to promote science education at all levels.
 The Pittsburgh Conference Memorial National College Grants (PCMNCG) Program is one aspect of the efforts of the Pittcon volunteers and the sponsoring societies to support science education.